 All stock option awards are granted at the fair market value of the Company's common shares on the date of grant.
 The fair market value of a common share on a given date is based on the higher of the closing price of a common share on either: (i) the grant date or (ii) the most recent trading date if the grant date is not a trading date on the New York Stock Exchange ("NYSE") or such national exchange as may be designated by the Company's Board of Directors.
-The stock options vest within 4 years and expire 10 years or less from the date of grant.
+All stock options have been vested and expire 10 years or less from the date of the grant.
 The SOP and IMAX LTIP provide for double-trigger accelerated vesting in the event of a change in control, as defined in each plan.